kagenash1/godot-behavior-tree/README.md

 Tutorials/demos will be included soon.
-If you need support, reach out to me at gabriele.torini@outlook.it or on Discord at kagenashi#8224

 If you make amazing AI with the Behavior Tree, consider offerring me a coffee so I can stay awake and improve it :)